-Guid for Python Noobs: Workflow with Usefull Tools
+Guide for Python Noobs: Workflow with Useful Tools

-This is a guide to show you around some very usefull tools.
+This is a guide to show you around some very useful tools.

 UV